paultrisha1999/Nasscom_vsd_soc_design/README.md

-NASSCOM-VSD SoC Design Program
+#NASSCOM-VSD SoC Design Program
 This repository documents the work done as part of the NASSCOM-VSD open-source SoC design program.
 The goal was to understand the complete RTL-to-GDSII flow using the Sky130 process node and tools like OpenLane.

-Objectives
+##Objectives
-Learn digital design fundamentals
+-Learn digital design fundamentals

-Understand ASIC design flow from RTL to layout
+-Understand ASIC design flow from RTL to layout

-Use open-source tools for synthesis, floorplanning, placement, routing, and verification
+-Use open-source tools for synthesis, floorplanning, placement, routing, and verification

-Tapeout a RISC-V based SoC block
+-Tapeout a RISC-V based SoC block

-Tools Used
+##Tools Used
-OpenLane
+-OpenLane

-Yosys
+-Yosys

-Magic
+-Magic

-KLayout
+-KLayout

 Netgen